Naomi Watts: Early roles and struggling career (1986–2000)

-Rise to fame (2001–2002)
+Rise to prominence (2001–2002)

 In 1999, director David Lynch began casting for his psychological thriller Mulholland Drive.
 He interviewed Watts after looking at her headshot, without having seen any of her previous work, and offered her the lead role.
 Lynch later said about his selection of Watts, "I saw someone that I felt had a tremendous talent, and I saw someone who had a beautiful soul, an intelligence—possibilities for a lot of different roles, so it was a beautiful full package."
-Conceived as a pilot for a television series, Lynch shot a large portion of it in February 1999, planning to keep it open-ended for a potential series.
+Conceived as a pilot for a television series, Lynch shot a large portion of the film in February 1999, planning to keep it open-ended for a potential series.
 However, the pilot was rejected.
 Watts recalled thinking at the time, "just my dumb luck, that I'm in the only David Lynch programme that never sees the light of day."
-Instead, Lynch filmed an ending in October 2000, turning it into a feature film which was picked up for distribution.
+Lynch filmed an ending for the work in October 2000, turning it into a feature film, which was picked up for distribution.
 Mulholland Drive, also starring Laura Harring and Justin Theroux, premiered at the 2001 Cannes Film Festival to high critical acclaim and marked Watts's breakthrough.
 Reviewing her performance, Peter Bradshaw of The Guardian stated that "Watts's face metamorphoses miraculously from fresh-faced beauty to a frenzied, teary scowl of ugliness."; Emanuel Levy wrote, "...
-Naomi Watts, in a brilliant performance, a young, wide-eyed and grotesquely cheerful blonde, full of high hopes to make it big in Hollywood."
-The film received a large number of awards and nominations, including the Best Actress Award for Watts from the National Society of Film Critics and a nomination for Best Actress from the American Film Institute.
-The surrealist film following the story of the aspiring actress Betty Elms, played by Watts, sparked controversy over its strong lesbian theme.
+Watts, in a brilliant performance, a young, wide-eyed and grotesquely cheerful blonde, full of high hopes to make it big in Hollywood."
+The film and Watts received numerous awards and nominations, including the National Society of Film Critics Award for Best Actress and a nomination for the American Film Institute Award for Best Actress.
+The surrealist film explored the story of aspiring actress Betty Elms, played by Watts.